ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 cd Watson-NLP/STTApplication
 ```

-## Steps to run in localhost
+## Steps to run on your local machine

 ### 1. Build
-To build this application please make sure you are in the **STTApplication** directory.
+Ensure that you are in the directory

-maven wrapper is used here to build and package the application
+A Maven wrapper is used here to build and package the application.
 ```
 ./mvnw clean package
 ```
-A target directory will be created and application will be packaged in jar. e.g **STTApplication-0.0.1-SNAPSHOT.jar**
+A target directory will be created and the application will be packaged in JAR file. e.g `STTApplication-0.0.1-SNAPSHOT.jar`.

 ### 2. Test
 - before testing the application please login Kubernetes cluster and expose the stt service endpoint